 Washing purslane is a bit labour intensive but it’s worth it.
 I soaked it in water and washed it several times.
 I trimmed the tops which are more tender and have kept them for a salad.
 As I don’t want to be eating purslane everyday I thought of making a pesto while it is still fresh.

 Every day (or almost every day) my husband and I go swimming, so when we come back I don’t feel like being in the kitchen for hours, so I try and make something easy and light.
-What better than a pasta dish which I will be posting in the next few days.
+What better than a quick pasta!

 Ever since I tried pesto with feta cheese I loved it and since I also like to support the local products I have been making my pestos with feta.
 I am still experimenting with different vegetables and each one is better than the other.
 I also like putting different kinds of nuts every time.